SanjeevDeori/Fake-News-Detection/README.md

 # Fake News Detection App
+📝 Overview

+Fake news has become a widespread issue in today's digital world.
+This project aims to detect fake news using machine learning techniques.
+The model classifies news articles as Fake or Real based on text analysis.
+The web interface, built using Streamlit, allows users to input news text and get predictions instantly.
 ## 📌 Features
 - 📰 **Pandas** for data processing
 - 🤖 **Scikit-learn** for machine learning (Logistic Regression)